 How Tyrwhitt shoes are made

-To construct our shoes, we primarily use a special method called the Goodyear Welted method.
-It’s a little more time-consuming and costly than other construction methods, but the end result is worthwhile.
+To construct our welted shoes, we use a special method called the Goodyear Welted method.
+It’s more time-consuming and costly than other construction methods, but the end result is worthwhile.

 The Goodyear Welted method involves sewing a strip of leather (known as “the Goodyear Welt”) to the upper and insole of the shoe.
 The sole is then stitched on through the welt, resulting in a leather shoe that is stronger, more durable, and more weather-proof.
-This method of construction is favoured by English manufacturers and has been copied by shoemakers all over the world, so we think we’re on to something rather special here.
+This method of construction is favoured by English manufacturers, so we think we’re on to something rather special here.

 After construction, all our men’s shoes are inspected, cleaned and polished by hand and stamped with the iconic Charles Tyrwhitt Jermyn Street logo.
 The finished shoes are then packaged up in handsome blue boxes, ready to be sent to customers.